ianmcd/slds-pro/README.md

 ### icomoon.io
 Fonts built using [icomoon.io](https://icomoon.io/).
-You can use the selection.json files included in each font's directory to use in your own icomoon projects.
+You can use the selection.json files included in each font's directory to import these icons into your own icomoon projects.
 [More info can be found on their website](https://icomoon.io/#docs/save-load).